w3f/research/docs/polkadot/networking/3-avail-valid.md

 ## TODO

 - to save time, the initial implemented version will be via gossip.
 Make a note of this.
+- handle the case where C does not evenly divide N
+- mention alternate topology suggested by jeff, more general & connected (in some sense) but also more complex
 - rough performance analysis & implementation notes, at the end of the doc.

 ## Background